 The count includes people staying in shelters and being found sleeping outdoors during one winter night (at the end of January).

 In 2018, the national government under the leadership of the U.S. Interagency Council on Homelessness released a new strategic plan called Home, Together that aims to prevent and end homelessness for all populations.

-For further information on homelessness, we suggest you begin with the websites of the National Alliance to End Homelessness, the U.S. Interagency Council on Homelessness, the Community Solutions' Built for Zero campaign, and How's Nashville.
+For further information on homelessness, we recommend you begin with the websites of the National Alliance to End Homelessness, the U.S. Interagency Council on Homelessness, and the Community Solutions' Built for Zero campaign.